vmallet/ida-plugins/README.md

 * [Bin Sourcerer](https://github.com/BinSigma/BinSourcerer): BinSourcerer (a.k.a RE-Source Online) is an assembly to source code matching framework for binary auditing and malware analysis.

+* [Bip](https://github.com/synacktiv/bip): Bip is a project which aims to simplify the usage of python for interacting with IDA.
+Its main goals are to facilitate the usage of python in the interactive console of IDA and the writing of plugins.

 * [Bootroom Analysis Library](https://github.com/digitalbond/IBAL): IBAL is the IDA Pro Bootrom Analysis Library, which contains a number of useful functions for analyzing embedded ROMs.

 * [Bosch ME7](https://github.com/AndyWhittaker/IDAProBoschMe7x): Siemens Bosch ME7.x Disassembler Helper for IDA Pro

+* [BRUTAL IDA](https://github.com/tmr232/BRUTAL-IDA): Block Redo & Undo To Achieve Legacy IDA.

+* [Capa Explorer](https://github.com/fireeye/capa/tree/master/capa/ida/plugin): Capa explorer is an IDAPython plugin that integrates the FLARE team's open-source framework, capa, with IDA Pro. capa is a framework that uses a well-defined collection of rules to identify capabilities in a program.

 * [CGEN](https://github.com/yifanlu/cgen): CGEN with support for generating IDA Pro IDP modules.